-Shellac is designed for healthy nails that don’t have tendency to peel.
+Shellac is designed for healthy nails that don’t have a tendency to peel.
 If Shellac is applied on flaky nail, it will bond to the flake but when that nail peels, guess what- it will peel the Shellac with it.
 Clients with excessively damaged nails are not good candidates either.
 Shellac bonds well to the healthy, dense top layer of the nail.
 If that layer is peeled off, Shellac will not stick as well.
 I compare it to hair.
 Bleached hair (open cuticle) does not “hold” onto color very well.
 The color washes out very quickly.
 Same with Shellac.
 The healthier the nail, the better the bond.

 How is CND Shellac applied?

 The nails are manicured just like you would before you would apply nail polish.
-The Shellac is applied in 4 thin coats just like you would polish (base coat, 2 x color and top coat).
+The Shellac is applied in 4 thin coats just like you would polish (base coat, 2 x color and topcoat).
 Shellac base coat is first applied and cured for 5-10 seconds depending on which CND lamp you choose.
 The first Shellac color coat is applied in a thin coat and cured for 1-2 minutes (again, depending on the type of CND lamp used).
-Second coat of Shellac color coat is applied and again cured in the lamp.
+The second coat of Shellac color coat is applied and again cured in the lamp.
 Then, Shellac top coat is applied and cured.
-After the curing there is a sticky layer left on the nails that has to be wiped off carefully not to leave stickiness on the skin (which over time can cause allergies/overexposure).
+After the curing, there is a sticky layer left on the nails that has to be wiped off carefully not to leave stickiness on the skin (which over time can cause allergies/overexposure).
 After that cuticle oil and hand cream are applied and voila!
 You are done!
 Nails are dry.

 What is the maintenance?

 Easy.
 We suggest using CND Solar oil at least 2 x day.
 This not only keeps your nails and skin around your nails conditioned but it actually beneficial for the Shellac.
-It plasticises the product preventing it from chipping and peeling.
+It plasticizes the product preventing it from chipping and peeling.
 Take care of your nails in the meantime.
 Treat them as if you have polish on them and they will last.
 Shellac is stronger than polish but it’s not indestructible.
 Don’t peel labels with your nails and don’t use them as tools.